 Where to Stay

 Hotel Kailas is located right opposite the Ellora caves.
 It's a relaxing, tranquil place with stone walls and a scenic landscape, albeit simply furnished accommodations.
 Rates are 2,300 rupees for a non air-conditioned room, 3,500 rupees for an air-conditioned cottage, and 4,000 rupees for an air-conditioned cottage facing the caves.
 Tax is additional.
 The hotel has plenty of amenities for guests including a restaurant, internet access, a library and games.
 You can also go paragliding.

-Quality accommodations at Ajanta are limited so if you need to stay in the area, it's best to head to the Maharashtra Tourism Development Corporation's Ajanta T Junction Guest House (2,000 rupees per night) or Ajanta Tourist Resort in nearby Fardapur (1,700 rupees per night).
+Quality accommodations at Ajanta are limited so if you need to stay in the area, it's best to head to the Maharashtra Tourism Development Corporation's Ajanta T Junction Guest House (rooms from 1,600 rupees per night) or Ajanta Tourist Resort in nearby Fardapur (1,700 rupees per night).

 Should You Visit Ajanta or Ellora?

 While the Ajanta caves have some of India's most sophisticated ancient paintings, the Ellora caves are renowned for their extraordinary architecture.
 Both the caves have sculptures.

 Don't have time or money to visit both caves?
 Ellora receives about twice as many tourists as Ajanta, as it's more accessible.
 If your itinerary forces you to choose between the two sites, base you decision on whether you're more interested in the art at Ajanta, or architecture at Ellora.
 Also take into consideration the fact that Ajanta has an outstanding setting overlooking a gorge along the Waghora River, making it more enjoyable to explore.

 - You can get an excellent view and perspective of inside the Kailasa Temple at Ellora by climbing up the hill around it.